squidieee/literature_notes/bimanualCoordination-notes.md

 They found:
 - The effects of using one or two hands for movements are generally not large.
-- In Fitts’ task and peg-in-hole,, 2-hand movements were faster than 1 hand only at higher IDs.
+- In Fitts’ task and peg-in-hole, 2-hand movements were faster than 1 hand only at higher IDs.

 This paper also has interesting discussion on the divergent vs convergent bimanual movements.
 It is believed that the divergent bimanual movement caused divergent attention assigned to each hand so Fitts' Law does not model it well.
 For convergent movement, it fits better with Fitts' Law but still some there is still some divergency from model.
 It may be due to that tremor effect is amplified in single-hand condition.